-These are funny moments from South Park.
-WARNING: This is widely considered to be one of the funniest shows of all time, if not the funniest.
-You might be here a while.
+South Park is widely considered to be one of the funniest shows of all time, if not the funniest.
+So you might be here a while.
 For moments specific to a particular entry, go to the following:

 - South Park: Bigger, Longer & Uncut

 - South Park has a lot of running gags stemming from odd pronunciations and vocalizations, especially from Cartman.
 Respect my authori-tah, skewl, Kelleh!, Biiiiiiiit Miiiiiiiim!, and "They took my/your/his job!" come to mind.

 - "Oh my God, they killed Kenny!"
 "You bastards!"

 - The various ways Parker and Stone would play with the deaths of Kenny in later seasons.